ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/exim.md

 ## How to clear the Exim mail queue.

-Here is a one liner that will allow you to clear the mail queue.
+Here is a one liner that will allow you to clear the entire mail queue.
 This is especially useful if you have a large number of spam mails in the mail queue.

 ```console
   exim -bp | exiqgrep -i | xargs exim -Mrm
 ```

-You can also delete specific mails from a sender using the command below.
+You can also delete mail from a specific sender using the command below.
+This is useful if you have a single user generating spam.

 ```console
   exiqgrep -ir email@domain.com | xargs exim -Mrm
 ```

+## Permissions/ownership issues on WHM/cPanel servers

+Occasionally, Exim running under WHM/cPanel will encounter problems with file permissions that present a wide array of unusual problems.
+This is a common enough issue that WHM provide an excellent repair script via the WHM web panel.
+When encountering any email problem on an WHM server, this script is a great place to start investigating: Home > Email > Repair Mailbox Permissions

 ## Official Exim Documentation.

-If your needs require specific tweaks or configurations additions, we suggest that you use the official exim documentation.
-This details all of the open source documentation mainatined by the University of Cambridge.
+If your needs require specific tweaks or configurations additions, we suggest that you use the official Exim documentation.
+This details all of the open source documentation maintained by the University of Cambridge.

 <http://www.exim.org/exim-html-current/doc/html/spec_html/index.html>